Science on Display

 Adaptability as a hedge against the unknown.
 The tools of the scientist have become increasingly sophisticated, digitized, automated and mechanized — analytical and process equipment is continually developed to serve the industry.
 Often new tools and technologies are available between the time we design a lab and the time construction is complete.
 The industry is in a continual state of evolution, forcing new functions to occupy lab and office space originally intended for other uses.

 Prioritizing investments.
 Every dollar spent on architecture is a dollar not available for scientists or equipment.
-Long-term value can be found through environmental stewardship, sustainability, and resiliency – all of which are aligned with the values of today’s biotech clients.
+Long term value can be found through environmental stewardship, sustainability and resiliency – all of which are aligned with the values of today’s biotech clients.

 It’s about the talent.
 Talent is critical, and competition is fierce for both attraction and retention.
 Providing delightful, functional workspaces along with great policies and amenities is not enough to attract and retain top talent.
-Organizations must bond with their teams through the development of a shared purpose, culture, and community.
-For the design team, this means understanding the brand and identity of our clients, then expressing both through design.
+Organizations must bond with their teams through development of a shared purpose, culture, and community.
+For the design team, this means understanding the brand and identity of our clients, and expressing both through design.

 Our design process began with a Visioning Session, an opportunity to deeply understand the drivers for the design so that our design proposals can be more focused.
 For this project, Takeda identified a team consisting of scientists, corporate communications, and site leadership, representing constituents and serving as the key link to management during the design process.

 Consistent with the categories noted previously, we structure and lead our Visioning Sessions to address several factors:

 How do people work?
 Different tasks require different modes of working, from focused, heads down assignments to more collaborative interactions with others.
 The new space needed to recognize and support these various modes of activities, including opportunities for chance encounters and impromptu conversations.